CDCgov/phdi/docs/geocoding_pilot/overview.md

 **The Geocoding Building Block** creates tools for mapping geospatial data to its canonical representation for purposes of standardization, validation, cleaning, and/or enrichment.
 This Building Block is available as a module in the phdi [Python SDK](https://github.com/CDCgov/phdi).
 This SDK creates a standardized library where users can geocode an individual address or multiple addresses within a FHIR bundle.
 The current functionality supports standardizing addresses in a variety of input formats (both validation and cleaning) and enriching data with latitude and longitude.
 Read through the [Geospatial Tutorial](https://github.com/CDCgov/phdi/blob/main/tutorials/geospatial-tutorial.md) for more detail about using the geospatial module.

-## What are the objectives of the pilot?
+## What are the objectives of the Beta?
 1. Understand how jurisdictions are using geocoding
 2. Understand the data workflow, processes, and burden of jurisdictions reporting to a CDC program
 3. Understand what else should be included in a Geocoding Building Block to make it useful for jurisdictions who might use it
 ## What is the level of commitment?
-- Pilot partners submit a “[Become a Geocoding Pilot Partner](https://github.com/CDCgov/phdi/issues/new/choose)” issue on Github.
+- Beta partners submit a “[Become a Geocoding Beta Partner](https://github.com/CDCgov/phdi/issues/new/choose)” issue on Github.
-    - Pilot partner schedules a 15 minute call to share API authentication credentials for a subsidized Smarty license current geocoding workflow
+    - Beta partner schedules a 15 minute call to share API authentication credentials for a subsidized Smarty license current geocoding workflow
-- Pilot partners use Geocoding Building Block at least once
+- Beta partners use Geocoding Building Block at least once
     - Partner installs the SDK
     - Partner uses the geospatial module to geocode healthcare data, for ongoing geocoding needs or for a single batch process.
 This can be locally on an individual device or integration in a cloud-hosted pipeline.
-- Pilot partners complete a follow up survey.
+- Beta partners complete a follow up survey.
 The information in this survey will be used as feedback for prioritizing development on the PHDI team and will only be shared internally among PHDI employees.
-- Pilot partners participate in 30 minute follow-up call for deep-dive on topics surfaced in the survey related to usage of the geospatial module
+- Beta partners participate in 30 minute follow-up call for deep-dive on topics surfaced in the survey related to usage of the geospatial module
 ## How can I get involved?
-- File a “[Become a Geocoding Pilot Partner](https://github.com/CDCgov/phdi/issues/new/choose)” ticket in the phdi repo.
+- File a “[Become a Geocoding Beta Partner](https://github.com/CDCgov/phdi/issues/new/choose)” ticket in the phdi repo.
-# Pilot Onboarding and Support
+# Beta Onboarding and Support
 ## What is the onboarding process?

 **Installing the SDK**